Product-Led-Growth: Ultimate guide to hacking your product growth

 Plan the experiment.
 Here is an example of a well-planned experiment:

-Plan weekly meetings: discuss experiments from the previous week, their results, insights, and ideas for the following experiments.
-Btw, you can find even more experiment ideas in our growth marketing playbook.
+Discuss PLG experiments from the previous week, their results, insights, and ideas for the following experiments.
+Btw, you can find even more experiment ideas in our growth-marketing playbook.

-John Egan from Pinterest recommends the “bottom-up” idea generation model in this article.
+John Egan from Pinterest recommends the “bottom-up” idea generation model.
 Following the PLG strategy, startups can encourage all employees to contribute during the idea-generation stage.
 Different teams have different experiences interacting with customers, which helps get more ideas.

-If your developers spend time implementing tools to allow “non-technical” specialists to conduct quick and quality experiments, you are on the right track.
+You are on the right track if your developers spend time implementing growth marketing services to allow “non-technical” specialists to conduct quick and quality experiments.

 We follow each recommendation from this list:

-- On Fridays, we usually finish launching growth hypotheses and briefly discuss priorities and focus for the next sprint;
+• On Fridays, we usually finish launching product-led hypotheses and briefly discuss priorities and focus for the next sprint;

-We have also noticed that the growth team needs to strive for independence from other teams.
-The growth team is geared towards working quickly, while other teams may be unable to keep up.
+We have also noticed that the growth department needs to strive for independence from other teams.
+It is geared towards working quickly, while other teams may be unable to keep up.

 Strategic aspects of Product-Led-Growth